dowymn/ProjetProgINFO1/README.txt

 Programmation projet I had to do at the end of my 1st year as a computer science student.
 It still has a few bugs and works way better on Linux than Windows, but it works.

-You can launch the jar file by using the java -jar LesBatisseurs_MoyenAge command.